nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 08 - The Ruin.md

 - **Key Event:** Angelica identifies the ship as the _U.S.S.
 Vanguard_, a legendary lost mission launched in 2300 AD.
 - **Key Event:** She realizes the tribe are the descendants of the _Vanguard_'s crew and that they survived against all odds.
-  - _Character Defining Moment:_ **Angelica Vance** — She feels deep respect and hope, realizing humanity can survive the end of the world.
+  - _Character Defining Moment:_ **Angelica Ward** — She feels deep respect and hope, realizing humanity can survive the end of the world.
-  - _Key Dialog:_ **Angelica Vance:** "They didn't fail.
+  - _Key Dialog:_ **Angelica Ward:** "They didn't fail.
 They survived.
 They beat the odds."

 ---